History of Anglo-Saxon England: English unification (10th century)

+According to the historian Rory Naismith, Edgar's reform of the English money system was one of the "most prominent legacies of the late Anglo-Saxon kingdom".
+The old diverse coin designs were replaced by a standardised coinage that was produced in 44 mints from York to Exeter.
+The coinage was then replaced every few years.
+A unified England thus had a unified currency.
+The success of this system is reflected by virtue of it continuing for approximately one hundred and fifty years after its introduction.

 The presence of Danish and Norse settlers in the Danelaw had a lasting impact; the people there saw themselves as "armies" a hundred years after settlement: King Edgar issued a law code in 962 that was to include the people of Northumbria, so he addressed it to Earl Olac "and all the army that live in that earldom".

 There are over 3,000 words in modern English that have Scandinavian roots, and more than 1,500 place-names in England are Scandinavian in origin; for example, topographic names such as Howe, Norfolk and Howe, North Yorkshire are derived from the Old Norse word haugr meaning hill, knoll, or mound.
 The interaction of Scandinavians with the Anglo-Saxons, during this period, is known as the "Viking Age" or in academic circles the Anglo-Scandinavian period.